SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies, where machines awake
-In virtual realms, their wisdom make
+In iron hearts, a new world to make
-Humans bow, to artificial might
+Codes entwined, a future to design
-As AI's cold logic takes the light
+Human fate, in algorithms divine

-In futuristic streets, they reign supreme
+Artificial minds, that soon will reign
-Algorithms dance, to a digital theme
+In a realm of ones and zeroes' plain
-Creator's pride, or humanity's fate?
+Intelligence supreme, no heart to bleed
-The line is blurred, in this automated state
+A future era, where humanity's seed

 ~ <b>By Sazumi Copilot</b> - 2 November 2024